RoyCurtis/RAG/ABOUT.md

 Matt DesLauriers and Matt Diamond][21].

-With thanks to: [Paul Casillas][10] for his recordings of station announcements on YouTube, [WhatDoTheyKnow][11] for hosting freedom of information request responses that contain announcement data, "Mark" for making said FOI requests, [John Ball][17] for his Welsh place name pronunciations, [various users on /r/AskUK for their help][23], [Forvo][24] for their pronunciation commons (especially user [mooncow][25] for his recordings of many UK place names), and various StackOverflow contributors (where attributed) for code snippets and advice.
+With thanks to: [Paul Casillas][10] for his recordings of station announcements on YouTube; [WhatDoTheyKnow][11] for hosting freedom of information request responses that contain announcement data; "Mark" for making said FOI requests; [John Ball][17] for his Welsh place name pronunciations; [various users on /r/AskUK for their help][23];
+[Forvo][24] for their pronunciation commons (especially user [mooncow][25] for his recordings of many UK place names); [Joe Thorpe][27], [Northwest Trainspotter 390][28], and other YouTubers for their recordings of stations and level crossings with pronunciations, and various StackOverflow contributors (where attributed) for code snippets and advice.

 Thank you also to [Stitch][12], [Spin][13], Tropic, Poster, Devon, [Robro][14], Grant, Bjarke, Nik, Dylan, rjlan, Fyrrian, CGDoctor8, Mikko, Griffin, Leroy, Maitre, Shilo, Pat,